greenyouse/chenex/README.md

 $ lein chenex build browserific
 ```

-That creates a `chenex-builds.clj` with a basic configuration written
+That creates a `builds/chenex-builds.clj` with a basic configuration
-for you that looks like this (showing cljx):
+written for you that looks like this (showing cljx):

 ```clj
 [{:source-paths ["src"]